oneminch/Notes/Java.md

 - Can be configured using either web.xml or annotations.

 - `ServletContext` can be used to share information across all servlets.
 - *Filters* intercept requests before they reach the servlet.
-They serve a similar function to middleware.
+They serve a similar function to [[middleware]].

 ```java
 import java.io.IOException;